Erudika/para/README.md

 ### Building Para

-Para can be compiled with JDK 6 and up, but using JDK 8+ is recommended.
+Para can be compiled with JDK 8:

 To compile it you'll need Maven.
 Once you have it, just clone and build: